-Inclusive growth is one of the most urgent challenge facing policy makers in the UK and in economies across the world.
+Inclusive growth is one of the most urgent challenges facing policy makers in the UK and in economies across the world.
 The Centre for Progressive Policy seeks to identify practical ways to increase productivity and enhance shared prosperity.

 CPP works on the ground to co-design and implement locally tailored inclusive growth strategies.
 To deliver on this agenda, with local authorities, combined authorities and LEPs we: